MarcoLurati/sonnenstube/README.md

 3) create your own branch to apply the modifications to the files:

-    $ git checkout -b my_branch   (use your name pls, so git checkout -b marco e.g.)
+    $ git checkout -b my_branch   (use your name pls, so $ git checkout -b marco e.g.)

-4) now you can normally work to your sketches as usual from processing
+4) now you can normally work to your sketches as usual from processing without caring about the terminal

-5) once you are ready to share your sketch, go back to the terminal and execute the folloing commands:
+5) once you are ready to share your sketchs, go back to the terminal and execute the folloing commands:

-  	$ git status   (to see all the modifications/add u did)
+  	$ git status   (to see all the modifications/add you did)

   	$ git add *    (to add all the modification) or  $ git add my_sketch/deep_space.pde   (to add just a specific file)

   	$ git commit -m "message"  (insert a comment to keep track of what u did, e.g. "added keyboard control to the sketch")

-	$ git push   (to push your files into the remote repository to made your files available for everybody)
+	$ git push   (to push your files into the remote repository to make your files available for everybody)

 ---